bmish/eslint-plugin-qunit/docs/rules/no-negated-ok.md

 # Disallow negation in assert.ok/assert.notOk (`qunit/no-negated-ok`)

+❌ This rule is deprecated.
+It was replaced by [`nested/nested2/no-assert-logical-expression`](nested/nested2/no-assert-logical-expression.md).

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/platinumazure/eslint-plugin-qunit/blob/master/README.md#configurations).

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).